 providing guidance and suggestions for improvement, where required.

-The three-day Part Three course teaches additional procedures.
+Part Three teaches additional procedures.
 Up until now, the procedures learned have dealt primarily with the structural aspects of the body.
 Part Three expands on this as well as introducing procedures that focus more on the organic and energetic systems.

-By the end of the Part Three course, you will have covered:
+By the end of Part Three, you will have covered:

 Respiratory and Diaphragm Procedure